 Instructions

-- In a large bowl using a hand-held mixer or stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until combined and creamy, about 2 minutes.
+- In a large bowl using a handheld mixer or stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until combined and creamy, about 3 minutes.
+(Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
 Beat in the egg and vanilla extract on high speed.
 Scrape down the sides and up the bottom of the bowl as needed, and continue to beat until fully combined.
 Add the flour and salt and beat on low speed until combined.
 Finally, beat in the orange juice, orange zest, and dried cranberries until just combined.
 The cookie dough will be thick and slightly sticky.

 - Turn the dough out onto a floured work surface and, with floured hands, divide or cut in half.
 Roll/shape each half into a 7- or 8-inch log, about 2.5 inches in diameter.
 The measurements don’t have to be exact.
 Tightly wrap the dough logs in plastic wrap and chill in the refrigerator for at least 3 hours and up to 5 days.
 Chilling is mandatory for this cookie dough.
 I prefer to chill mine overnight; the orange flavor really comes through the longer this dough sits!